metreeca/metreeca-core/src/docs/references/faceted-search.md

 ---
 title:      REST Faceted Search Reference
-excerpt:    REST faceted search queries and serialization
 ---

+[comment]: <> (excerpt:    REST faceted search queries and serialization)

 REST/JSON-LD APIs published with the Metreeca/Link framework support engine-managed faceted search capabilities, driven by structural and typing constraints specified in the underlying linked data model.

 # Queries

 [Queries](../javadocs/com/metreeca/json/Query.html) define what kind of results is expected from faceted searches on [readable](../tutorials/consuming-jsonld-apis.md#read-operations) linked data REST/JSON-LD APIs.

 JSON query serialization extends the idiomatic [JSON-LD](jsonld-format.md) format with query-specific objects for serializing facet [filters](#facet-filters) and property [paths](#property-paths).
 Standard JSON serialization applies to all values appearing in filters, including [shorthands](jsonld-format.md#literals) for numeric values and literals with provable datatypes.

 !!! warning
 	Work in progress… specs to be improved and detailed.